They call my hometown New York City “the city that never sleeps.”

-For Esfahan, they say “if you have seen Isfahan, you have seen half of the world.”
+Here in Esfahan, they say “if you have seen Esfahan, you have seen half of the world.”

 Taglines for cities must be more than a gimmick; they have to come from somewhere.
-You can understand how expectations were raised when I came into Isfahan, knowing that I was about to see a city that the Persians regarded so majestic they would call it Nesfe Jahan (“half of the world”).
+So you can understand how my expectations were raised when arriving into Esfahan, knowing that I was about to see a city that the Persians regarded so majestic they would call it Nesfe Jahan (“half of the world”).

 We were one of those families.